Dental Anxiety Management

 Communication and Language

 The careful use of language can be a key tool in helping patients cope with dental treatment.
-Dentist Lincoln Hirst, who has a special interest in treating very nervous patients, shares his thoughts.
+Dentist Lincoln Hirst gives examples of how to communicate with very nervous patients.

 Patient Forms and Questionnaires